input-output-hk/cardano-sl/wallet-new/docs/updates.md

     updateSeverity :: UpdateProposal -> UpdateSeverity

 Such function would gather evidence from an `UpdateProposal` that this is a non-negotiable update.

+Note how we don't need to commit just yet whether or not we will treat hard-forks as `Mandatory`, as there are good arguments for people wanting to stick with an old version of the chain.

 ## User stories<a id="sec-5-3" name="sec-5-3"></a>